AdobeDocs/campaign-classic-learn.en/help/acc/orchestrating-campaigns/multi-channel-campaigns.md

 ---
-title: Creating Multi Channel Campaigns in Adobe Campaign Classic (ACC)
+title: Creating multi-channel campaigns in Adobe Campaign Classic (ACC)
-description: This video demonstrates how to create a multichannel campaign in Adobe Campaign Classic.
-You will also learn how to  configure an email, a SMS, and a direct mail delivery.
+description: Learn how to create a multi-channel campaign utilizing email, SMS, and a direct mail deliveries.
 feature: Workflows
-topics: Multi Channel
+topics:
 kt: 1563
+thumbnail: 24981.jpg
 doc-type: feature video
 activity: use
 team: TM
 ---

-# Creating Multi Channel Campaigns
+# Creating multi-channel campaigns

-In a multichannel campaign, a single marketing communication utilizes multiple channels to reach a wider target audience based on the preferred recipient channel.
+In a multi-channel campaign, a single marketing communication utilizes multiple channels to reach a wider target audience based on the preferred recipient channel.

-Multichannel deliveries are designed and executed in a single workflow.
+Multi-channel deliveries are designed and executed in a single workflow.

-This video demonstrates how to create a multichannel campaign in Adobe Campaign Classic.
-You will also learn how to  configure an email, a SMS, and a direct mail delivery.
+Learn how to create a multi-channel campaign utilizing email, SMS, and a direct mail deliveries.

 >[!VIDEO](https://video.tv.adobe.com/v/24981?quality=12)